AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 The function requires the final trained DIABLO model and the association matrix from `find.feature.associations()`.
 A correlation cut off can be set with `cutoff` to remove associations between features that do not meet the supplied threshold.
-A vector of feature names can be supplied to filter the network to only include associations to features of interest with `feature_list`, and assocations between features from the same block can be removed with `remove_intrablock`.
+A vector of feature names can be supplied to filter the network to only include associations to features of interest with `feature_list`, and associations between features from the same block can be removed with `remove_intrablock`.
 The function returns a dataframe describing associations between features and the blocks that correspond features in each association.
 The dataframe be exported to Cytoscape or applied to the `plot.network()` function for visualization in R.